hawky-4s-/veewee-definitions/README.md

 Usage
 -----

-Here is how to build a Vagrant base box for Debian:
+Here is how to build a Vagrant base box for Debian.

+**Note: You can also use build-box.sh to automate the steps below.**

 List available VirtualBox templates: